niwa/tsunami-db/README.md

 ### Issues
 Issues are used for
-- User Stories to specify functional requirements
+- User Stories to specify functional requirements (labels: USER STORIES, MUST, SHOULD, COULD, WONT)
-- Tasks to help stay on top of things
+- Tasks to help stay on top of things (label: tasks)
-- Communication threads to keep all on the same page (eg could be used to gather inspirational links)
+- Discussion threads to keep all on the same page (label: discussion)
-- Bugs to track any software related bugs and issues
+- Bugs to track any software related bugs and issues (label: bug)

 GitHub's standard view of issues can be found here